LS4GAN/toytools/README.md

 separates the preprocessed dataset into training and validation parts.

+### PreUnalignedToyzeroDataset
+This dataset behavior is similar to the `PreSimpleToyzeroDataset`, except that it returns unpaired images during the training phase.
+During the testing and validation phases, the returned images are paired as in `PreSimpleToyzeroDataset`.

+### PreCroppedToyzeroDataset
+This dataset loads cropped images created by the `precrop` script.
+It supports returning either paired or unpaired images depending on the constructor arguments.

 ### NOTE
 All datasets described in this section are implemented in a `pytorch` independent way.
 This allows datasets reuse with other frameworks.